 The chair group Global Nutrition (within the Division of Human Nutrition and Health) led by prof.dr.ir.
 EJM (Edith) Feskens focusses on nutritional needs and interventions to improve health across the life span and across the globe.

 We study dietary intake, nutritional status and functional outcomes at the individual level as well as in public health related interventions.
 We also study food systems in Europe and low- and middle-income countries, aiming at transformations towards healthier and more sustainable diets.
 We concentrate research and training on nutrients, dietary patterns, and food systems with both a physiological and environmental focus.

-The chair group covers the following research themes:
+The chair group covers the following research lines:

-Education is offered at BSc, MSc and PhD level on food intake, nutrients and their function, and public health nutrition in industrialised and tropical countries.
-Important aspects of all training are principles and methods of nutrition research, including food intake and food composition, determination of nutritional status and the design of controlled intervention studies.
+We offer education at BSc, MSc and PhD level on food intake, nutrients and their function, and public health nutrition in high- income and low- and middle- income countries.
+Important aspects of all training are principles and methods of nutrition research, including food intake and food composition, determination of nutritional status and the design of studies, including controlled interventions.

-From September 2015 onwards we organize the Distance Learning Master Nutritional Epidemiology and Public Health together with the chair group Nutrition and Disease.
+Since September 2015, we organize the Distance Learning Master Nutritional Epidemiology and Public Health together with the chair group Nutrition and Disease.